This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 Port erosion

-Port erosion describes when the TIVAD can wear the tissue above the port thin or break the tissue above it.
-If this happens, it will need removing, this is a rare event.
+Port erosion is when the TIVAD can wear thin or break the tissue above the port.
+If this happens (and it rarely will), the port will need removing.
 It is more likely to occur following an infection at the site of the portacath.

 Lung puncture

-This may happen when Ports are placed in the chest, in less than 1 in every 6000 patients, and may require further treatment to avoid breathing complications.
+Lung puncture this may happen when ports are placed in the chest (in less than 1 in every 6000 patients) and may require further treatment to avoid breathing complications.
 You will usually have to stay in hospital until the lung has healed.

 Arterial puncture

-Arterial puncture is a puncture of the artery that can cause bleeding, this can only occur during the insertion of the device, but this risk is greatly reduced by using the ultrasound.
+Arterial puncture is a puncture of an artery that can cause bleeding which can occur during the insertion of the device.
+This risk is greatly reduced by the use of ultrasound.

 Extravasation